I’ve been wanting to put a post like this together for a long time!

-It includes food charts for each phase of your menstrual cycle, with explanations of each phase too, to keep your hormones happy!
+It includes a downloadable food chart for each phase of your menstrual cycle at the end.
+Throughout this post I have explanations of each phase as well.
 Throughout my cycle during February, I shared phase-specific plant based food charts with an overview of each cycle phase on instagram (also known as cycle syncing).
 The reaction was phenomenal!
 I haven’t found anything else like this, so I’m very excited to have put it together for you.
 Obviously there will be even more detailed descriptions and recommendations in my book but until then, feel free to refer to these charts!

-*** For the cycle syncing food charts, there is a fun freebie (a PDF printout) at the end that you can download, print and hang on your fridge so it’s always on hand.
+*** For the cycle syncing food chart, there is a fun freebie (a PDF printout) at the end that you can download, print and hang on your fridge so it’s always on hand.
 This will make following the phases and corresponding foods SO MUCH EASIER!
 No need to worry about downloading each picture separately as I have put it all on one convenient page for you.

 There are many ways to support your body’s hormonal ecosystem, but food and lifestyle are the pillars for healthy menstrual cycles.
 Let’s get into The Four Phases of the Menstrual Cycle. and vegan foods for each cycle phase too!

 1: MENSTRUAL PHASE (lasts 3-7 days)